 Mr. Bicker reported that the Combined Funds' assets increased 5.6% for the quarter ending December 31, 2011 due primarily to positive market performance.
-He said that the asset mix is essentially on target after being rebalanced, and he stated that the Combined Funds underperformed its Composite Index for the quarter (Combined Funds 5.5% vs. Composite 5.8%) and for the year (Combined Funds 1.5% vs. Composite 2.1%).
+He said that the asset mix is essentially on target and he stated that the Combined Funds underperformed its Composite Index for the quarter (Combined Funds 5.5% vs. Composite 5.8%) and for the year (Combined Funds 1.5% vs. Composite 2.1%).

 Mr. Bicker reported that the domestic stock manager group underperformed its target for the quarter (Domestic Stocks 12.0% vs. Domestic Equity Asset Class Target 12.1%) and for the year (Domestic Stock 0.4% vs. Domestic Equity Asset Class Target 1.0%).
 He said the international stock manager group underperformed for the quarter (International Stock 3.4% vs. International Equity Asset Class Target 3.7%) and for the year (International Stock -14.2% vs. International Equity Asset Class Target -13.7%).
-Mr. Bicker stated that the bond segment outperformed for the quarter (Bonds 1.4% vs. Fixed Income Asset Class Target 1.1%) but underperformed for the year (Bonds 7.2% vs. Fixed Income Asset Class Target 7.8%).
+Mr. Bicker stated that the bond segment outperformed for the quarter (Bonds 1.4% vs. Fixed Income Asset Class Target 7.8%).
 He stated that the alternative investments returned -2.9% for the quarter.
 He concluded his report with the comment that, as of December 31, 2011, the SBI was responsible for over \$57 billion in assets.

 Mr. Bicker referred members to Tab B of the meeting materials for an update on the budget and travel for the quarter.
 Mr. Bicker stated that the Legislative Auditor is working on the financial audit of SBI operations for FY11 and that a copy of the audit report will be distributed as soon as it is available.
-He reported that the Pension Commission had met several times during the quarter, and he noted that at its next meeting the Commission is scheduled to discuss proposed technical corrections to legislation that originated from the State Auditor's working group that would make housekeeping changes to the investment authority for Duluth and St. Paul Teachers and to parts of 11A.
+He reported that the Pension Commission had met several times during the quarter.
+He noted that the Commission is scheduled to discuss proposed technical corrections to legislation that originated from the State Auditor's working group that would make housekeeping changes to the investment authority for Duluth and St. Paul Teachers and to parts of 11A.
+In response to a question from Governor Dayton, Ms. Otto stated that she supports this legislation and that it is routine in nature.

-Mr. Bicker asked the retirement directors to discuss select and ultimate actuarial assumptions, which were recently discussed by the Pension Commission.
-Ms. Hacking explained that the idea is to capture a lower return expectation for a shorter select period and then resume the higher return expectation for the longer term.
-A lengthy discussion followed.
+Mr. Bicker discussed the select and ultimate actuarial assumptions legislation which was recently discussed by the Pension Commission.
+He explained that the idea is to capture a lower return expectation for a shorter select period and then resume the higher return expectation for the longer term.
+A discussion followed.

 Mr. Bicker referred members to Attachment C in Tab B of the meeting materials and reviewed the transfer of assets for the consolidation of Minneapolis Police and Fire, Virginia Fire and seventeen local fire plans that took place on December 30, 2011.
 He briefly discussed the various procedures and statutory mandates for the various types of consolidations.
 He noted several difficulties staff faced in identifying and communicating with the various entities, getting instructions to them on proper handling of the assets and receiving proper amounts on time.
 A discussion followed and Mr. Bicker said that staff will continue to evaluate procedures to improve the process for future consolidations.
-Ms. Vanek stated that many more plans may choose to merge if legislation passes that allows them to make supplemental contributions.
+In response to questions from Governor Dayton, Mr. Bicker briefly reviewed the lending information for the Minneapolis Police plan.
 Mr. Bicker stated that updated information on Sudan and Iran is also included in Tab B.